 Another effective way to prevent falls in the bathroom would be installing grab bars.
 These bars are meant to make it much easier to move around in and around the shower.

-Grab bars will give you the ability to hold onto something while you move around on an otherwise slippery surface.
+Grab bars will allow you to hold onto something while you move around on an otherwise slippery surface.
 Grab bars can be lifesavers for anyone with balance issues because they will supply you with more leverage to keep you upright.

 These bars should be installed and positioned so the bars can assist with getting in and out of the shower or tub.
 They should also have texture or rubbery grips.
 That way, the grab bar can be quickly grabbed without the risk of slippage.